nancyhamdan/demil-degree-prediction/README.md

 All military items that are transferred must be demilitarized to some degree; the degree of demilitarization required is represented by the DEMIL Code attribute in the dataset.
 Each DEMIL Code has a corresponding DEMIL IC representing the integrity of the DEMIL Code registered for the transfer.
-This report details the process that was followed in building a high performing deep learning predictor of the DEMIL Code and in deriving key insights about the data.
+This project details the process that was followed in building a high performing deep learning predictor of the DEMIL Code and in deriving key insights about the data.

 You can read the full report in [this document](./report.pdf) and you can find the code [here](./DLA_multiclass_classification.ipynb)